 Getting back on the health wagon after the Easter break

 The idea of kale salads post Easter holidays doesn’t sound very appetising.
-Letting go over the holidays and enjoying Easter treats is only natural, and you’re not alone if you consumed more chocolate eggs and hot cross buns than you can count!
 Getting back into a healthy eating routine doesn’t have to be punishing.
-If you had an overly self-indulgent Easter, don’t sweat it-get back on track the next day.
-Here are some tips on how to get back into the swing of healthy eating:
+If you had an overly self-indulgent Easter, here are some tips on how to get back into the swing of healthy eating:

 - Slowly cut out junk food over the following week.
 Allow yourself to have one treat per day do you don’t feel deprived, which increases the likelihood you will binge.
 Cut back on the sweets and slowly start to clean up your diet over the next 1-2 weeks.
 Get rid of the guilt – one weekend won’t ruin your health.